 Modeling the consequences of hazardous fluids releases is an integral part of any process hazard management program.
-For most applications within the oil, gas, and petrochemical industry the potential outcomes of a hazardous fluid release fall into categories:

 - flammable vapor cloud